-The beauty of the all-school production is being able to watch our youngest students interact on and off stage with those students who are in our upper grades.
+The beauty of the fall production is being able to watch our youngest students interact on and off stage with those students who are in our upper grades.
 The more seasoned actors take responsibility and oversee those that are new to the stage.
 Those that are just starting out watch and learn from those that are more experienced.
 The relationships that are formed between cast members last throughout the year.

 Another production is selected for students in grades 6 through 12.
 This production varies in size and style.
 Everything from dramas to comedies to ensemble musicals have been selected in the past dependent upon those students who show interest and are committed to working hard to deliver a challenging production.

 - The Vocal Ensemble is a performance group comprised of non-auditioned singers.
 The group sings music from Bach to Broadway in the school and at community events.
 Students learn simple music reading skills, sing in four part mixed harmony, and learn proper choral etiquette.
 The Ensemble participates in the NC Independent School Choral Festival and travels regularly to perform.
 Past destinations have included Orlando, Florida, Williamsburg, Virginia, New York City, England, France, Scotland, Germany, Switzerland, and Austria.